The pH of Apple Cider Vinegar

 Can the acidic pH of vinegar influence your body's overall acid-alkaline balance?

-No, it can't, but the homeostatic forces cand disrupt some natural processes trying to restore the balance if you go overboard with your vinegar ingestion.
+No, it can't, but it will mobilize the homeostatic forces of your body to try to restore the balance if you go overboard with your vinegar ingestion.
+And this can disrupt some natural processes.

-The 28-year-old woman had been drinking just over one cup of apple cider vinegar a day (half a pinta - 250 ml) for six years.
+The 28-year-old woman had been drinking just over one cup of apple cider vinegar a day (half a pint or 250 ml) for six years.

 Her body absorbed the acetate in the intestine and the liver converted it into bicarbonate to be excreted by the kidneys, but these ions (acetate and bicarbonate) circulating in the bloodstream required extra buffering (buffering is the process by which the body neutralizes acids and alkalis) to maintain the homeostasis.